dy/sprae/readme.md

 #### `:with="data"`

-Sets data scope for a subtree fragment.
+Set data scope for a subtree fragment.

 ```html
 <x :with="{ foo: 'bar' }">